doncatnip/kanone/README.md

 ### The errorFormatter

-Errors messages are generated on demand and after the validation process, using an `errorFormatter`.
+Error messages are generated on demand and after the validation process, using an `errorFormatter`.
 One can use his own function - which, for example, does the l13n stuff, or retrieves messages by a certain error ID.

     >>> context.errorFormatter = lambda context, error:\
         ("Error at %s: %s" % (context.path, error.message ) ) % error.extra